-Chapter 1: How to Install and Deploy SailPoint IdentityIQ
+Install and Deploy SailPoint IdentityIQ

 Use the following information to install and deploy SailPoint IdentityIQ on your application server.
 After IdentityIQ is deployed it must be configured to work within your enterprise.

-See the SailPoint IdentityIQ Administrator's Guide to continue with your deployment of IdentityIQ.
+See the IdentityIQ System Configuration documentation to continue with your deployment of SailPoint IdentityIQ.